Fort Tryon Park

 Anne Loftus Playground

-Early Dutch settlers referred to this densely forested high ground at the northern end of Manhattan as “Lang Bergh” or Long Hill.
-The Weckquaesgeek Indians lived in the area until 1715, when they quit their last holdings in exchange for goods delivered by Colonel Stephen Van Cortlandt.
-The Continental Army fortified this strategic site during the summer of 1776, but the outgunned and outnumbered Americans were ousted from their position a few months later by Hessian mercenaries fighting for the British.
-Subsequently the battlements were renamed for Sir William Tryon, Major General and the last British governor of colonial New York.
+Early Dutch settlers referred to this forested, high ground as “Lang Bergh” or Long Hill.
+The Weckquaesgeek lived in the area until 1715, when they surrendered their last holdings in exchange for goods delivered by Colonel Stephen Van Cortlandt.
+The Continental Army fortified this site during the summer of 1776, but the troops were ousted a few months later by Hessian mercenaries.
+Subsequently, the battlements were renamed for Sir William Tryon, Major General and last British governor of colonial New York.